Leunsel/CheatEngineLua/Manifold-Modules/README.md

 - Fully themeable UI with JSON theme files
 - Abstraction for file I/O with safe directory management
 - Trainer-friendly Teleporter system, 2D and 3D
+- An interactive map over the Teleporter's saves, with the player's live position

 ## Data Directory Structure